Bells Beach

 Bells Beach is home to the world's longest continuously running professional surfing competition — the Rip Curl Pro Bells Beach — which has been held annually at Easter since 1962 and draws elite surfers and spectators from around the globe.
 The beach's powerful right-hand point break is world-renowned, and the Bells Beach Surfing Recreation Reserve protects the area's coastal character.
 Nearby Torquay offers shops, cafes, and the National Surf Museum, while the Great Ocean Road provides access to Anglesea and Lorne.
 The area attracts surfers, nature lovers, and daytrippers, with coastal walking tracks offering dramatic cliff-top views over Bass Strait.

-Bells Beach falls under postcode 3228 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Polwarth (Western Victoria) electorate.
+Bells Beach falls under postcode 3228 and is governed by the Surf Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Corangamite, while state elections fall under the Polwarth (Western Victoria) electorate.

 📍 Location